Overcoming Seasonal Challenges

 • That’s a hard suggestion to swallow sometimes, believe me.
 But when we let the pile of turmoil bury our thoughts, that doesn’t help anyone.
 So we try to start the day by thinking of five things we’re grateful for.
 And at the end of a long discussion about how we’re going to pay for another transmission that failed, we say a few more things we’re thankful for.
 It works.
 It might not feel like it at the moment, but it will over time.

 Beekeeping isn’t easy, and we don’t think it was meant to be.
 There will be seasons of prosperity and seasons of tears.
-But would the honey taste as sweet if we didn’t have to weather the storms?
-I certainly don’t think so.

 Back to blog